 What experiences have you had with user stories?
 How have you seen the amount of time spent on them impact the overall project—either positively or negatively?
 Let us know in the comments and leave your questions for Mitch!

-Mitch Aist, Master Anaplanner and Senior Associate at Spaulding Ridge, LLC, has been building and solutioning in Anaplan for nearly 2 years.
+Mitch Aist, Master Anaplanner and Senior Associate at Spaulding Ridge, LLC, has been building and solutioning in Anaplan for nearly two years.
 He has worked extensively with incentive compensation, FP&A, and sales performance management (SPM) use cases, in Anaplan and other cloud applications.
 Mitch delivers tangible value to client organizations using this experience and his thorough knowledge of the Anaplan tool.
 To talk more with Mitch about user stories or other Anaplan-related topics that are important to your organization, contact him via email or on LinkedIn.